1sLand99/LibcoreSyscall/README.md

 - Q: I have found that there are some code snippets for mips/mips64 architecture in the library.
 Can I use it on mips/mips64 devices?
   A: No. These mips/mips64 code snippets are unfinished and untested.
-  I doubt whether there is any real-world mip/mips64 device that can run Android 5.0+.
+  I doubt whether there is any real-world mip/mips64 device running Android 5.0+.
   If you do really need to use this library on mips/mips64 devices, you can try to add the mips/mips64 architecture support by yourself.

 ## Build